feelixe/react-composable-calendar/packages/react-composable-calendar/README.md

 2. This package is designed for you to build your own calendar.
 To get started, copy and paste one of the examples below into your project, such as `/components/ui/calendar.tsx`, and customize it to fit your needs.

 ## Background
-This package was created to address a limitation in the calendar component used by shadcn/ui, `react-day-picker`, which lacks composability.
+This package was created as an alternative the calendar component used by shadcn/ui, `react-day-picker`, which lacks composability.
 React Composable Calendar was designed to offer a seamless and enjoyable developer experience, making it easy to build and customize calendars exactly the way you want.

 ## Examples